 iii.
 Using other drugs (or consuming alcohol) will prolong cravings.

 iv.
-Relapse does not start when we pick up our drug of choice!
+Relapse does not start when we pick up our drug of choice.
 It actually starts with our thinking.

 High Risk Set Ups.

 High Risk Set Ups are people, places, or things that are associated with alcohol or drug use.
 Some examples might be: unhealthy relationships, old hang outs, having using paraphernalia around, including favorite beer t-shirts, or steins, wine glasses—anything one associates with using.
 Many people believe that they can beat this disease by themselves, by just making a simple decision not to use.
-What we often forget is the power of rituals, behaviors, and feelings driving the use.
+What we often forget is the power of rituals, behaviors, and feelings that were driving the use.
 We need to bring these out into the open in order to identify high-risk set ups and stay away from them.
 Exercise: Construct a relapse scenario.
 What could arise in your life that has the potential to set you up?

 The Idealized High.